 Health coaches help people discover why they want to change and what steps need to happen for success.
 Sometimes support and information for chronic conditions, a new diagnosis or “just in time” suggestions provided by the health coach can spark healthy changes.
 This help to set and reach health goals can happen over the phone, by email or in person (during COVID-19, health coaching is taking place virtually for safety).

 Health coaches typically obtain an undergraduate degree in the health and wellness field or get certified as a personal trainer.
 From there, they pursue a coaching certification and complete a rigorous test to become board certified.

-At Priority Health, there are nine health coaches on staff for our members, all of which are board certified by the International Consortium for Health & Wellness Coaching (ICHWC).
+Priority Health, for example, has several health coaches on staff for members.
+All of them are board certified by the International Consortium for Health & Wellness Coaching (ICHWC).
 Having a board certification provides a minimum standard and measure of foundational competencies: the knowledge, training and skills essential to the practice of health and wellness coaching.

 What does a health coach do?

 Every day is unique for a health coach.
-They work with real people and real situations, which creates a level of uncertainty in a health coach’s day-to-day.
+They work with real people and real situations, which creates a lot of variety in a health coach’s day-to-day.
 Sometimes the customer guides the conversation with their health coach.
 Other times the health coach uses his or her own skills and training to match communications styles with the person they are coaching.

 Typically, a health coach will consult over the phone, but when they work onsite, they meet one-on-one with their customers at their place of employment.

 - Smoking cessation